 Tivoli is pulling out all the stops to ensure that Fenland District Council’s parks and open spaces are looking their best after a month of warm weather and plenty of rainfall has seen a rapid spurt in grass growth across the District.

 Over the last 30 years, climate change has not only increased the grass growing season by 24 days, but the rising temperatures and excessive rainfall is also expediting the rate of growth.
 Local Authorities up and down the country are facing major challenges as their teams fight to stay in control of grass cutting regimes.

-Similarly, special attention is focused at this time of the year on the cemeteries, where ISS teams are busy cutting the grass and tidying plots in time for Father’s Day.
-In order to ensure a superior finish in these sensitive areas, ISS is utilising a Kubota Cut and Collect Mower for both the District’s cemeteries and other high profile areas such as parks.
+Similarly, special attention is focused at this time of the year on the cemeteries, where Tivoli teams are busy cutting the grass and tidying plots in time for Father’s Day.
+In order to ensure a superior finish in these sensitive areas, Tivoli is utilising a Kubota Cut and Collect Mower for both the District’s cemeteries and other high profile areas such as parks.

-Phil Jones, Managing Director, ISS Facility Services Landscaping said “one thing you can guarantee every year is that grass will grow, how high depends on the amount of rain that falls and the amount of hours the sun shines.
-We take our responsibility very seriously at ISS and remain committed to ensuring a high standard of service delivery is maintained across the Fenland District.
-ISS has injected further investment into the Fenland contract in terms of both equipment and people in order to counteract the recent spurt in grass growth and ensure that the District’s parks and open spaces continue to look their best”.
+Phil Jones, Managing Director, Tivoli said “one thing you can guarantee every year is that grass will grow, how high depends on the amount of rain that falls and the amount of hours the sun shines.
+We take our responsibility very seriously at Tivoli and remain committed to ensuring a high standard of service delivery is maintained across the Fenland District.
+Tivoli has injected further investment into the Fenland contract in terms of both equipment and people in order to counteract the recent spurt in grass growth and ensure that the District’s parks and open spaces continue to look their best”.